farhadvaseghi/Aerial-Imagery-Segmentation/README.md

 </p>

 ## Description
-In this repo, we review the problem of semantic segmentation on unbalanced binary masks.
-We train the U-Net implemented in TensorFlow to perform semantic segmentation on aerial images.
+In this repo, we are goinig solve the problem of semantic segmentation on unbalanced binary masks.
+We implemented U-Net in TensorFlow to perform semantic segmentation on aerial images.

 ## Dataset
 The dataset used here is “Semantic segmentation of aerial imagery” which contains 72 satellite images of Dubai, the UAE, and is segmented into 6 classes.
 The classes include water, land, road, building, vegetation, and unlabeled.